-- To ensure building materials and façade articulation integrates within the streetscape. - To minimise period reproduction design. - Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape. - Ensure new dwellings and visible additions complement the historic buildings in the precinct. - Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings. - Bland design such as sheer or plain rendered façades. - Period reproduction design.
+- To ensure building materials and facade articulation integrates within the streetscape. - To minimise period reproduction design. - Ensure materials, colours and façade articulation, including the size and spacing of windows, integrates with the streetscape. - Ensure new dwellings and visible additions complement the historic buildings in the precinct. - Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings. - Bland design such as sheer or plain rendered façades. - Large areas of glazing to the street. - Period reproduction design.